Remembering Martin Luther King Jr., The Advocate

 From childhood, King had a vivid idea of what he thought the world should look like.
 He reached out to all his resources to accomplish his goal.
 He was also a man who disliked deviancy from a plan, or people who were deviants.
 That, of course, he tempered with his Feeling trait.

 King, on the other hand, never made light of his situation – perhaps because there was no room for levity.
-Arguably, the fight he was trying win was a matter of life and death, not just change.
+Arguably, the fight he was trying to win was a matter of life and death, not just change.
 As a result, he took everything seriously.
 He took himself very seriously.
-And, in true Advocate fashion, he thought that it was his fault for not having done enough.
+And, in true INFJ fashion, he thought that it was his fault for not having done enough.
 King placed a heavy burden on himself and did not share it with others.

-“As members of the Diplomat Role group, Advocates have an inborn sense of idealism and morality, but what sets them apart is that they are not idle dreamers, but people capable of taking concrete steps to realize their goals and make a lasting positive impact.”
+“As members of the Diplomat Role group, INFJs have an inborn sense of idealism and morality, but what sets them apart is that they are not idle dreamers, but people capable of taking concrete steps to realize their goals and make a lasting positive impact.”

 Martin Luther King Jr., even in the end, was a man who always sought to make life better for the world.
 He never bowed to external pressure and remained true to his beliefs about justice.
 It’s for these reasons that even decades after his death, we continue to celebrate the man he was and the symbol of peace he became.

 Here at 16Personalities, we hold accuracy in high esteem.
 That being said, there’s only so much research we can do on a person.
-Without being able to interview and assess a living King, our label of Advocate can only ever be theoretical.
+Without being able to interview and assess a living King, our label of INFJ can only ever be theoretical.

 So, do you have your own theories?
 Let us know in the comments below!

-Support staff Sentinel icon with a speech bubble.
+Support staff icon with a speech bubble.

 Full understanding is just a click away…